-The last 4 quarters have seen an encouraging reduction from an escalating Deficit back to around R100bn (q.a) in 3rd Quarter 2009, but nevertheless, the overall trend is clear, and alarming.

-But, what is the cause of the deteriorating trend of the Services Account, and why should this be of increasing concern?
+an escalating Deficit back to around R100bn (q.a.), but nevertheless, the overall trend is clear, and rather alarming.
+What is the cause of the deteriorating trend of the Services Account, and why should this be of increasing concern?

 Well, the major portion of the Service Account deficit is due to Interest and Dividend Payments remitted offshore.